 Product Owner vs Project Manager

-Both the PO and PM work on a specific project, they're responsible and accountable for it, and they're in the decision-making position.
+Both the product owner and project manager work on a specific project, they're responsible and accountable for it, and they're in the decision-making position.
 But this doesn’t mean these two roles are interchangeable.
 These are similar but different roles.